dehydrate/cryptology/hill/Readme.md

 	./hill -m crack -t {myciphertext} {myplaintext}

-# Flags:
+### Flags:

 * -m	Specify mode: encrypt, decrypt, or crack.
 Must be included.
-* -k	Specify key: four integers a b c d, such that the key is (a b)
+* -k	Specify key: four integers a b c d, representing a key matrix (a b)
 			(c d)
 * -t	Specify ciphertext and plaintext to extract a key.
 Note that